- 01. Find a Yoga Class in London

 You may enjoy their foundation course (£40 per session), or attend one of their classes (£50 for monthly unlimited access).

-Their special focus is prenatal yoga, followed by Mum’n’baby yoga (£35 for 5 sessions).
+Their particular focus is prenatal yoga, followed by Mum'n'baby yoga (£35 for five sessions).
 If you wish to drop in, you could pay only £7 for one lesson.